 Introduction: CNC MOXYP Project, a Step by Step Guide With Files, Approximately $300 Dollars

-Hi everyone, I been working in this project for a while and I believe is ready for everyone.
+Hi everyone, I been working on this project for a while and I believe is ready for everyone.

-This project is meant to be a CNC, however bofore I add it a 100 dollar router, I want it to know if it could make exact drawing with a pen.
-This way I didn't have to brake anything and if a mistake happen, no one will get hurt.
+This project is meant to be a CNC, however, before I add it a 100 dollar router, I want it to know if it could make an exact drawing with a pen.
+This way I didn't have to break anything and if a mistake happens, no one will get hurt.

-If you want work in the project, just go to my website and look for the files in order to download everything:
+If you want work in the project, just go to my website and look for the files in order to download: